SymfonyCasts/design-patterns/sfcasts/strategy.md

 With that in mind, let's actually *code* this pattern.

 Right now, we have three characters that are created inside of `GameApplication`.
 But the `fighter` is *dominating*.
-To balance the game, we want to add special attack abilities for each character.
+To balance the game, I want to add special attack abilities for each character.
 For example, the `mage` will be able to *cast spells*.

 Currently, the attack functionality is pretty *boring*: we take the character's